Officers

 All of our officers are democratically elected by the SF Berniecrats' membership.

-Chairs: Janelle Jolley and Joshua Rudy Ochoa
+Co-Chairs: Janelle Jolley & Joshua Rudy Ochoa

-Membership Coordinator: Winnie Porter
+Membership Coordinator: Adam Kim

-: Mary Leatherman
+Treasurer: Mary Leatherman

-Community Outreach Coordinator: Rosa Shields
+Community Outreach Coordinator: Winnie Porter

 Tech Manager: Steven Mazliach